-Martin Braithwaite, General Manager – Delivery, Managed Services, NEC Australia
+Martin Braithwaite, General Manager – Business Transformation, NEC Australia

 Here we find out why NEC chose to base their company in Wollongong and how this choice has exceeded their expectations.
 Martin, who has also lived in Sweden and USA, also shares with us some personal comments regarding how the move to Wollongong has benefited him personally.

-Q: What have you found to be the advantage of basing your business in Wollongong as opposed to other Australian or international locations?
+Q: What have you found to be the advantage of basing your business in Wollongong ?

 NEC chose Wollongong due to its combination of state-of-the art facilities, access to a talent base provided by University of Wollongong (UOW) student and graduate pool, easy access to Sydney and the wonderful business and lifestyle benefits of the Wollongong location.

 The availability of a modern commuter infrastructure assisted in making Wollongong a very attractive as a workplace.

 It also made good sense to base a global innovation company such as NEC in an environment like the one UOW’s Innovation Campus provides.

 Since our move to Wollongong, NEC has identified additional advantages including the region’s large pool of young and well educated talent who prefer to stay in their region rather than commute to Sydney.

 “This has resulted in an increase in our staff retention rates due to the positive work-life balance and significant reduction in travel times that our staff experience.”

 Q: What experience have you had recruiting the talent/workforce you need in Wollongong?